jw-webb7/desktop-rag-assistant/README.md

-# 🚀 M.U.R.P.H. | Enterprise Desktop Assistant
+# Enterprise Desktop RAG Assistant

 ![Python](https://img.shields.io/badge/Python-3.10+-blue.svg)
 ![LangChain](https://img.shields.io/badge/LangChain-Enabled-green.svg)
 ![Gemini](https://img.shields.io/badge/Google_Gemini-2.5_Pro-orange.svg)
 ![Pinecone](https://img.shields.io/badge/Pinecone-Vector_DB-lightgrey.svg)

-**M.U.R.P.H.** (Management Utility for Records, Policies, and History) is a standalone desktop application designed to act as an internal corporate brain.
+This app is a standalone desktop application designed to act as an internal corporate brain.
 It allows users to securely upload proprietary documents, process them into a cloud vector database, and query them in real-time using a conversational AI interface.

-By utilizing a strict Retrieval-Augmented Generation (RAG) pipeline, M.U.R.P.H. eliminates LLM hallucinations by forcing the AI to cite directly from the uploaded company data.
+By utilizing a strict Retrieval-Augmented Generation (RAG) pipeline, this model eliminates LLM hallucinations by forcing the AI to cite directly from the uploaded company data.

 ---